-10.5 The New Homes Bonus is a scheme under which the Government matches the Council Tax raised from new-build homes, conversions and long-term empty homes brought back into use for the first six years.
+10.5 The New Homes Bonus is a scheme under which the Government matches the Council Tax raised from new-build homes, conversions and long-term empty homes brought back into use for the first four years.
 There is also an extra payment for providing affordable homes.
 Councils and communities work together to decide how to spend the extra funding.
-As of March 31st 2017, the Council has received £3,429,405 from central Government under the New Homes Bonus Scheme.
+Between 1st April 2018 - 31st March 2019, the Council received £2,414,610 from central Government under the New Homes Bonus Scheme.